farmer-in-a-tweed-cap/heimursaga-app/README.md

 # Heimursaga

-a journaling platform for travelers.
+a journaling platform for explorers.